DrAvriLev/PHP-System-Login/README.md

 # PHP-System-Login
-A simple login system with user registration
+A sample login system with user registration